Tag: Joni Scott

 Dark Days for Agatha

 During the dark years of the war, Agatha volunteered as a nurse and worked in the hospital dispensary.
-It was here that she learnt about poisons and had the idea for her first detective novel, The Mysterious Affair at Styles where the victim succumbs to poison.
+Here, she learnt about poisons and had the idea for her first detective novel, The Mysterious Affair at Styles where the victim succumbs to poison.
 It was the beginning of a seemingly never-ending flow of writing for young Agatha.
 I could not resist inserting Agatha in my latest WWI novel, Time, Heal my Heart.
 She becomes the friend of my character Dorothy who works in the dispensary with her.
 They have a marvellous time making suppositories and mixing potions.
-Dorothy is enthralled by Agatha’s writing.
+Agatha and her writing delights Dorothy my character.

 Agatha’s first attempt at writing pre-dated the success of The Mysterious Affair at Styles.
 Agatha wrote a novel called Snow Upon the Desert.
-It was rejected by six publishers.
+Six publishers rejected it.
 Today, the novel is still unpublished though it exists as a manuscript in the archives of her estate.

 Agatha kept writing despite this rejection (as we all should.)
 She kept trying even after becoming a mother to a daughter, Rosalind, her only child.
 Agatha and husband, Archie were happy enough until her mother died.
 Agatha went into deep mourning and took herself off to her childhood home for weeks, while she sorted through the old house and grieved for her mother, probably her lost childhood as well.

 It was during this time, 1926, that Archie had an affair with his secretary and decided he didn’t love his wife anymore.
 He told a startled Agatha that their marriage was over.
-She was still mourning her mother and now had to mourn her marriage as well.
+Still mourning her mother, she now had to mourn her marriage as well.

 It was a dark time for the writer.
 She disappeared for ten days, and no one could find her.
-Her car was found abandoned in a quarry.
+Police found her car in a quarry.
 Unwittingly, she created a real-life mystery with herself in the star role.
-Strangely, she was located at a small hotel in Harrogate registered under the name of Archie’s mistress.
+Strangely, ten days later a guest at a small hotel in Harrogate informed police that a woman resembling Agatha was staying there.
+There they found her registered under the name of Archie’s mistress.
 This is one episode of her life that Agatha passes over in her autobiography.
 She must have wanted to mentally erase the traumatic incident.

 Agatha Sets Off for Adventure